shahanakattil/AZ-720T00-Azure-Support-Engineer-Troubleshooting-Azure-Connectivity/Instructions/labs/4-troubleshoot-connection.md

 1. Note: except for load balancers and virtual networks, the highest priority rule will deny all inbound traffic.
 This will cause connectivity problems.

-## Task-2: Resolve the connection issues
+## Task 02: Resolve the connection issues

 Follow these steps in the Azure portal: